 It remains to compute the period before starting the iteration.
-Stewart [21] presents an efficient algorithm that calculates the period of an irreducible DTMC.
-For reducible DTMC the algorithm must be enhanced.
-A directed graph may be associated with the DTMC, the vertices of the graph correspond to the states of the DTMC and the edges correspond to transitions among states which can be computed using the state transition function f.
-A depth-first-search algorithm [23] may be employed to compute the closures which stand for irreducible DTMCs.
-The period of the whole DTMC is the lowest common multiple of the periods of all persistent closures.
+Stewart [20] presents an efficient algorithm that calculates the period from the directed graph that may be associated with the DTMC.
+The vertices of the graph correspond to the states of the DTMC, and the edges correspond to transitions among states.
+Since the state transition function f calculates the successors of a state it may be employed in a depth-first-search algorithm [22] that constructs the state graph starting from an arbitrary initial state.

-2.6 Recipe
+2.5 Recipe

-Given a finite discrete Markov system, i.e., the system's salient features are measured in discrete units having a finite range, the following recipe summarizes our numerical framework.
-(If the system is continous the embedded Markov chain technique [19] may be employed to obtain a discrete Markov chain.)
+Given a finite discrete Markov system, i.e., the system's salient features are measured in discrete time units, the following recipe summarizes our numerical framework.
+(If the system is continous the embedded Markov chain technique [18] may be employed to obtain a discrete Markov chain.)